 The propagation of chaos can now be stated as follows:

-To address the mean-field limit, we extend the method introduced by Pickl \cite{pickl11simple} and later adapted to the stochastic setting in \cite{kolokoltsov21law,kolokoltsov22qmfg}, to the case of multi-class bosons system.
+where for each class, we consider $N$ independent copies, each driven by its own Wiener process.
+Denote by $\gamma_{j_{l'}}$ the $l'$-th particle in class $j$, whose dynamics follow the SDE: {{ } }

-For each class, we consider $N$ independent copies, each driven by its own Wiener process.
-Denote by $\gamma_{j_{l'}}$ the $l'$-th particle in class $j$, whose dynamics follow the SDE: { }
+To address the mean-field limit, we extend the method introduced by Pickl \cite{pickl11simple} and later adapted to the stochastic setting in \cite{kolokoltsov21law,kolokoltsov22qmfg} to the case of a multi-class bosonic system.

-The goal is to introduce a quantity that detects if $\boldsymbol{\rho}^{cN}_t$ is tensorized in “good way'' each times.
-To do this, it is sufficient to show that the number of "bad" particles, that is particles deviating from the desired state $\boldsymbol{\gamma}_{i_l}$, is small.
+The goal is to introduce a quantity that detects whether $\boldsymbol{\rho}^{cN}_t$ remains tensorized in a “good way’’ at each time.
+To this end, it suffices to show that the number of “bad’’ particles, namely particles deviating from the desired state $\boldsymbol{\gamma}_{i_l}$, is small.

-In order to ascertain the ratio of bad particles, we take advantage of counting operator running through all possible combinations of bad particles of each class.
-Let's introduce an operator which counts the number of bad particles in each class:
+To quantify the ratio of bad particles, we use a counting operator that runs through all possible combinations of bad particles in each class.
+We introduce the operator counting the number of bad particles in class $i$:

 where $n_{i} \in \{0,\dots,N\}$ and $i \in [c]$.
 We then define the total bad-particle counting operator as